History of Country Music

 Meanwhile, a style of Western dance music called Western swing became popular in Texas, Oklahoma and California.
 Western swing bands used amplified instruments like pedal steel guitar to create music loud enough to be heard in large dance halls.
 Their music was a lively mix of Western country music and swing jazz, and one of the most popular bands was Bob Wills and The Texas Playboys.
 Another style called rockabilly developed when Western swing bands began playing R&B songs as well as country songs.
 When singers like Elvis Presley heard this new mix of country music and R&B, they formed rockabilly bands with acoustic guitar, electric guitar, stand-up bass and drums.
 Elvis had several rockabilly hits early in his career, as did Carl Perkins, Roy Orbison and Johnny Cash.
 Cash became one of country music's biggest artists in the 60s when he combined the sounds of rockabilly with those of honky tonk.
 He soon became known as the "man in black" because he wore black clothes instead of cowboy clothes, as did Roy Orbison who wore dark sunglasses as well to complete his look.

-Another style called country rock began to develop in the mid-60s.
-Gram Parsons created some of the earliest country rock when he added rock and roll piano, rock guitar and elements of folk rock to his band's country-music sound.
-The style developed further when Gram worked with the Byrds and then the Flying Burrito Brothers.
+In the mid-60s a new style called country rock began to develop when musicians like Gram Parsons, Bob Dylan and Neil Young began adding elements of country music to their folk rock sound.
+After Parsons joined chart-topping rock band the Byrds in 1968, they released Sweetheart of the Rodeo, one of country rock's greatest albums.
 Bob Dylan also began mixing elements of country music into his folk rock sound in the mid-60s.
-Dylan had been writing poetic folk songs since the early 60's, especially protest songs like Blowin' in the Wind and A Hard Rain's a-Gonna Fall.
+Dylan had been writing poetic folk songs since the early 60s, especially protest songs like Blowin' in the Wind and A Hard Rain's a-Gonna Fall.
 When he switched from acoustic to electric guitar in 1965, his sound moved closer to rock.
-But he didn't make a real country-rock album until 1969 when he recorded the album Nashville Skyline with country musicians like Johnny Cash.
-In the 70s, artists like New Riders of the Purple Sage, Emmylou Harris, Linda Ronstadt and Neil Young developed the style further.
+Then in 1969 he returned to country music and recorded Nashville Skyline with some of the city's finest musicians.
+In the 70s and beyond he continued to produce country rock, as did artists like Gene Clark, Neil Young, Emmylou Harris and Linda Ronstadt.

 Country music styles, artists and albums